Kinto/kinto/docs/tutorials/first-steps.rst

 data in the client, even when it's offline.
 When access to the server is available, the client will sync up with it.

+Unless you're writing a client library yourself, you won't be making any of these API requests yourself, but seeing them may give you a better understanding of how a Kinto application works and how to structure your data when working with Kinto.

 The problem
 ===========